Kid-Friendly Beaches in Melbourne

-Whether you're looking to get your daily dose of vitamin D, get the kids out of the house for a splash, or practise your sand-castle-building skills, our favourite beaches are sure to tick the right box.
+Whether you're looking to get your daily dose of vitamin D, get the kids out of the house for a splash, or practice your sand-castle-building skills, our favourite kid-friendly beaches in Melbourne are sure to tick the right box.

 1. Albert Park Beach

 First up on our list of the best kid-friendly beaches in Melbourne is none other than Albert Park Beach.

 In real estate terms, Albert Park's location is a prestigious one – very close to the CBD and in one of Melbourne’s most sought-after suburbs.
 But of course, the kids don’t care about that.
 What’s the sand and surf like?

 Also called Middle Park Beach, this stretch is great for families with shelter for some shade, a decent playground for some non-sandy fun, and if you feel like adding a fitness aspect to your day at the seaside, bike paths make it easy to access.